alphagov/asset-manager/README.md

 * `Authorization: Bearer <bearer-token>`
 * `Accept: application/json`

-Note that the value of the bearer token is stored in `/etc/govuk/manuals-publisher/env.d/ASSET_MANAGER_BEARER_TOKEN`.
+Note that a suitable value for the bearer token is stored in `/etc/govuk/manuals-publisher/env.d/ASSET_MANAGER_BEARER_TOKEN`.
+This environment variable can be made available in a new shell by using:
+`govuk_setenv manuals-publisher bash`.

 #### Create an asset